YHKok/tp/docs/DeveloperGuide.md

    4. Test Case - Editing a Student's Parent to a non-existent Parent (Failure)
       <br>`edit <INDEX> par/Nonexistent Parent`
       <br>Expected:
-      - Error Message: "This parent does not exist in the address book"
+      - Error Message: "This parent does not exist in the EduConnect."
       - The specified Parent does not exist in EduConnect.
       - No changes are made.